Plant DetailShow Menu

 Leaf Description:

-Deep green alternate heart-shaped to rounded-ovate 4"-8" long entire or slightly lobed margins.
+Deep green alternate heart-shaped to rounded-ovate 4 to 8 inches long with entire or slightly lobed margins.
 Petioles are thick and even sometimes fleshy.

 • Stem: